Who’s Tim Eldred?

 But what I loved most were comic books.
 From the first time I saw one, everything about them made sense to me.
 As a kid I made comics about my favorite stuff: Star Wars, The Shogun Warriors, Godzilla, Marvel characters, original stories, and more.
 No rules, no limits.
 There was no audience waiting for them, I just drew them for the sheer, unmatched pleasure of creating.
 When I discovered the world of SF fanzines as a teenager, I got to level up.

-I hung onto almost that entire body of work and will be rolling it out – warts and all – in the Hey Kids Comics section.
+I hung onto almost that entire body of work and have rolled it out – warts and all – in the Hey Kids Comics section.

 I got my first break in the pro comics world in 1988 when I briefly worked for Dark Horse and then fell in big time with Malibu Comics.
 That resulted in a move to join their staff in Los Angeles (in 1992).
 Malibu is no more, but the move to LA made a whole new life possible.
 You can see my many published comics in the Pro Comics section.